 Hear What a Returned Student Says About the Program

 Positive psychology was introduced by Martin Seligman around 2000 and can be viewed as a supplementary approach to clinical psychology.
-The positive psychological movement formulated three aims: (1) to focus on well-being and happiness instead of abnormal behaviour and psychopathology, (2) to be concerned with building positive qualities and strengths instead of repairing damage and (3) to prevent future problems instead of correcting past and present problems.
+The positive psychological movement formulated three aims:

 The instructional approach will include lectures, interactive meetings, group discussions, practical workshops and student presentations.